pglet/website/docs/tutorials/python.md

 :::

-Shared page may be useful for certain types of apps: dashboards, status pages, reports.
-For ToDo app though we want every user to see their own set of tasks.
-To achieve this we need to create a "**multi-user app**".
+A shared page may be useful for certain types of apps, such as dashboards, status pages, or reports.
+But for a ToDo app, we want every user to see their own set of tasks.
+To achieve this, we need to create a "**multi-user app**".

 Create `hello-app.py` with the following contents: